Uninstall#

 Uninstall Custom Resource Definition#

-By default Helm Charts won’t uninstall the CRDs for users, so you may need to manually clean up CRDs after uninstalling the Helm Charts.
+By default Helm Charts are using a post-delete hook to uninstall the CRDs for users.
+If the Helm Charts uninstallation was running with --no-hooks you may need to manually clean up CRDs after uninstalling the Helm Charts.
 To list all existing CRDs, run this command:

 $ kubectl get crds